GERTRUDE Converts CTA Train Car Into Premium Venue

 With the building being a thriving creative community, as well as an integral part of Pilsen’s popular artistic scene and a one-of-a-kind destination in Chicago, naturally GERTRUDE saw an added opportunity to seamlessly integrate 2238 OFF THE RAILS into this culture.
 Recognizing the train car’s unique potential, GERTRUDE approached the property management with a name and brand activation concept to launch the train car as a brand new event venue called 22Thirty8 Off The Rails.

-Car 2238, now simply dubbed “OFF THE RAILS,” has been repositioned, rebranded, and re-launched by GERTRUDE in collaboration with agency’s design division OZ MFG.
+Car 2238, now simply dubbed “OFF THE RAILS,” has been repositioned, rebranded, and re-launched by GERTRUDE in collaboration with agency’s Design, Branding, and Production division OZ MFG.
 COMPANY and Branded Architecture and Experiential division RAYE, as a 380 sq. ft., premium gallery and activation space featuring hard wood flooring, media capabilities, a service dry bar, and numerous interior/exterior branding opportunities.
 CTA Car #2238 takes a new leap forward as a premier event space that can host a wide variety of experiences, both inside the car and on its adjoining deck, making it the only premium space of its kind in Chicago, appropriately location in the city’s vibrant, industrial Pilsen Arst District.
 The venue is ideal for private events, tastings, screenings, and temporary creative workspace.

 Further tying in with the community, 22Thirty8 OFF THE RAILS will also host OTR movie nights, screening movies filmed in Chicago on the 2nd Friday of each month to coincide with Pilsen’s monthly “2nd Friday” art walks.
 These events will be invite only, uniting influential members of the tenant community and professionals in Pilsen.
 22Thirty8 OFF THE RAILS will also serve as an international artist showcase, featuring artworks by premium, globally renowned artists, commissioned on a periodic basis to paint the train exterior.